ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, at 8.

-Even when Rule 1.4 does not require disclosure, the Opinion notes that a firm may still choose to describe its GAI practices in the engagement agreement as a matter of effective client communication.
-That is the most common way firms are operationalizing this rule: a short, plain- language paragraph in the engagement letter that explains the firm's AI use, names any categories of tools in use, and invites the client to request additional detail.
+Even where Rule 1.4 does not require disclosure, the Opinion notes that a firm may describe its GAI practices in the engagement letter as a form of effective communication.
+Most firms do this with a short, plain-language paragraph that names the tool categories used and invites the client to request additional detail.

 Rule 1.5: Fees and billing

-Rule 1.5 requires reasonable fees and reasonable expenses.
-Opinion 512 applies this to GAI in two ways that have direct operational consequence.
+Rule 1.5 requires reasonable fees and expenses.
+Opinion 512 applies this rule to GAI in two ways that carry direct operational consequence.

 First, efficiency gains from GAI cannot be billed at the pre-GAI hourly rate.
-The Opinion states the rule and illustrates it with a 15-minute drafting example:
+The Opinion states the rule:

 "GAI tools may provide lawyers with a faster and more efficient way to render legal services to their clients, but lawyers who bill clients an hourly rate for time spent on a matter must bill for their actual time."